enjaku4/rabarber/README.md

   end
 end
 ```

-This basically allows you to use Rabarber as a policy-based authorization library by calling your own custom policy within a dynamic rule:
+This allows you to use Rabarber as a policy-based authorization library by calling your own custom policy within a dynamic rule:

 ```rb
 class InvoicesController < ApplicationController grant_access action: :index, if: -> { InvoicesPolicy.new(current_user).can_access?(:index) }